 Break down what’s going wrong in your trades so you can fix the issue.
 For instance, if you don’t understand the trading process well enough, it may be time to revisit some of my study guides and webinars.
 Remember, education is key to being a self-sufficient, adaptable trader.

 Once you’ve identified where you struggle, make a list of what you can do to improve.
 Setting specific goals can help.

 Focus on Developing Your Trading Confidence

-Remember: There are Differences Between Paper Trading and Real Trading
+Remember: There Are Differences Between Paper Trading and Real Trading

-Let’s say you buy a stock called XXX.
-It’s trading at $1, and you buy 1000 shares.
-The stock would have to move up so that you will cover the cost of the commission alone.
+Let’s say you buy stock XYZ.
+It’s trading at $1, and you buy 1,000 shares.
+The stock has to move up for you to cover the cost of the commission alone.

-- You buy the stock XYZ 1000 shares at 1$ = $1,000
+- You buy 1,000 shares of stock XYZ at $1 = $1,000

 - Buy commission = $4.95

 - Sell commission = $4.95

 You made $90 on the trade.
 Keep in mind that you’ll likely need to pay taxes on your earnings, too.

 Basically, the more shares you buy, the less the price needs to go up for you to start making money.
 But how realistic is that?
 Could you buy more shares in real life?